 Degree planning can be adapted to any college in the country.
 Some colleges, like those we looked at in this post, are set up to make the process easy.
 Others, not so much.
 One thing to remember – when your degree plan includes a transfer from one college to another, it’s essential that you have your mise en place for BOTH colleges and that you make sure you’re lining everything up.
 If you’re using a community college and a public university, the college may already have checklists and guides you can work from.
 In preparation for the next session, check out Predicting Credit Placement (link below) to learn a bit more about how experts know where and how credits will transfer.
 Remember, there is a lot to learn, but colleges are very predictable about how they treat credit transfer, so everything here is learnable!

-Join our Degree Planning Facebook group
+Free Resource: HS4CC Degree Planning Facebook group

 Keep Reading: Degree Planning 101 (part 4)